Luis-GameDev/Minecraft-Better-Horses-Plugin/README.md

   Every horse has a **gender** (♂ / ♀) assigned at spawn or birth.
   Two horses of the same gender cannot breed

+- ✂️ **Castration System**
+  Players can use `/horse neuter` to castrate a horse item.
+  Castrated horses are marked and **cannot breed**, just like same-gender pairs.
+  The status is permanently stored in the item and displayed in the lore.

 - 🔥 **Horse Traits (Abilities)**
   Horses can be born or created with **special traits** that provide passive or active effects such as:
   - `Hellmare` – Leaves a trail of fire when the ability is used
-  - `Fireheart` – The horse and it's rider is immune to fire
+  - `Fireheart` – The horse and its rider are immune to fire
-  - `Feather Hooves` – The horse and it's rider can glide
+  - `Feather Hooves` – The horse and its rider can glide
   - `Frost Hooves` – Freezes water below the horse
-  - `Dashboost` - Increases the horses movement speed significantly for a short amount of time when the ability is used
+  - `Dashboost` - Increases the horse's movement speed significantly for a short amount of time when the ability is used
   - `Kickback` - The horse knocks away all enemies when the ability is used
   - `Ghosthorse` - You and the horse enter the realm of the undead and become invisible for a short amount of time when the ability is used